Legal

 There are 84 pages of this twisting of language in Price all to get to the point where they say “The plain text of the Second Amendment does not encompass the proposed conduct.”

 The gist of this argument is the self-centered arrogance of the Fourth Circuit and the Seventh Circuit.
 When Justice Thomas wrote: Despite the popularity of this two-step approach, it is one step too many.
-Step one of the predominant framework is broadly consistent with Heller, which demands a test rooted in the Second Amendment’s text, as informed by history. …id. at 10 he did not claim that any of the Circuit Courts got it right, just nearly so.
+Step one of the predominant framework is broadly consistent with Heller, which demands a test rooted in the Second Amendment’s text, as informed by history. …Missing citations for 75DAVPP7 he did not claim that any of the Circuit Courts got it right, just nearly so.

 Nevertheless, the Fourth circuit believes that Justice Thomas was speaking about them as having been “broadly consistent” with Heller in the past.
 Since they are the exception, they must have gotten it right the last time.
 Thus, they are correct in thinking that “plain text” has anything to do with common use.